-Although undernutrition and anemia share several common risk factors, our analysis aligns with prior studies suggesting that their coexistence is more a function of their respective prevalence rather than shared determinants[35].
-Similar to a study done by Gosdin we find no association between anemia and undernutrition.
-Our study suggests that interventions that address the determinants of undernutrition should not be assumed to address undernutrition.

-The children from the richest wealth quintile have lower odds of having co-existence of anemia and undernutrition compared to the poorest wealth quintile.
+The children from the richest wealth quintile had lower odds of having co-existence of anemia and undernutrition compared to the poorest wealth quintile.
 This wealth-related equity gap in undernutrition among children aged 6-59 is attributed to the economic status of households which affects the capability for food insecurity and health care utilization whenever the child is ill [35–37].

-The children from a family in which mothers participate in decision-making and mothers who have secondary or higher education were less likely to have co-existence of anemia and undernutrition and anemia alone compared to normal children.
+The children from a family in which mothers participate in decision-making and mothers who had secondary or higher education were less likely to have co-existence of anemia and undernutrition and anemia alone compared to normal children.
 The health and nutrition of the child highly depends on the mother, being the primary caretaker of the child with awareness of the child’s health.
 The analysis of DHS data from Nepal and India suggests that women’s decision-making authority (maternal autonomy in household decision-making) improves child’s nutrition and reduces child mortality, even after controlling for education and wealth[38].

 Strengths and Limitations